Aliza02/Flutter/Hello World.md

 •	Void main function fires the koment our program runs
 •	Runapp takes rootwidget to build our app
 •	Widgets are classes
-•	Matetialapp is a wrapper which wraps all designs widgets
+•	Matetialapp is a wrapper which wraps all designs widgets.
 •	Build function build our app